-The Most Common Causes of Dirty and brown Well Water Although you do not test your well water for bacteria contamination, brown or red-coloured water after heavy rain may indicate contamination.
+The Most Common Causes of Dirty and brown Well Water Although you do not test your well water for bacteria contamination, brown or red-colored water after heavy rain may indicate contamination.

 - How Will You Get Rid of Brown Well Water?

 - Factors to be Considered When Facing Brown Water Problem: